Free Shipping on Orders over $75 to the Contiguous US

 Patio Shade or Temporary Shade Structures

 A less obvious use for shade cloth is general shade outside the garden.
-Many gardening or animal-keeping activities happen in the middle of a yard, subject to full sun in the hottest times of the year.
-This could be anything ranging from washing lettuce to processing meat chickens.
-Using shade cloth to protect you during these activities is an excellent alternative to a pop-up tent, especially because the shade cloths come in custom sizes.
-You can cut the cloth to a specific length without unraveling if you purchase a knitted type (as opposed to a wove one).
+Many gardening or animal-keeping activities occur in the middle of the yard, where they are exposed to full sun during the hottest times of the year.
+This could range from washing lettuce to processing meat chickens.
+Using shade cloth to protect you during these activities is an excellent alternative to a pop-up tent, especially since shade cloths are available in custom sizes.
+You can cut the cloth to a specific length without unraveling if you purchase a knitted type (as opposed to a woven one).

-An application for shading a deck shade might be to add a decorative pergola that you can overlay shade cloth on during the hottest times of the year and remove it when you would rather have more sunlight.
+An application for shading a deck might be to add a decorative pergola that you can cover with shade cloth during the hottest times of the year and remove when you prefer more sunlight.
 An alternative would be to anchor two corners of the cloth to your house, and the other two corners to a deck railing.
-You can use a similar lean-to idea on a chicken coop or other livestock shelter and anchor to the ground to create shade for the animals.
+You can use a similar lean-to design for a chicken coop or other livestock shelter, anchoring it to the ground to provide shade for the animals.

 Regulating Compost